Functional Object-Oriented Network for Manipulation Learning: Functional Object-Oriented Network

 \section{Functional Object-Oriented Network}

 The proposed FOON is a bipartite network that contains motion nodes and object state nodes.
-In general, an interactive manipulation motion of multiple objects would cause their states to change from so-called input objects states to outcome objects states.
+In general, an interactive manipulation motion of multiple objects will result in a state change from so-called input objects states to outcome objects states.
 Therefore, we connect the input object state nodes to the outcome object state nodes through the manipulation motion node.
-This arrangement would only allow the object state nodes to be connected to motion nodes and the motion nodes to be connected to object nodes, which forms a bipartite network.
+This arrangement would only allow the object state nodes to be connected to motion nodes and the motion nodes to be connected to object nodes, which thus forms the bipartite network.